arcade-group/Handbook/engineering-principles.md

 ### Selection framework for component sources

 * Optimize for a cohesive set of components rather than selecting best-in-breed options, even when more compelling or popular alternatives exist.
-* When choosing a set of components, invest in continuously-compounding ecosystems built by high-velocity organizations who are philosophically aligned with Arcade.
+* When choosing a set of components, invest in continuously-compounding ecosystems built by high-velocity organizations who are philosophically aligned with Stedi.
 Current ecosystems include AWS (infrastructure) and GitHub (source control, build, and deployment).
 * Introduce new ecosystems at a clear boundary (e.g., GitHub for source control, build, and deployment of code; AWS for running the code), rather than in the middle of a system.
 For example, we would not use a database hosted at PlanetScale in an otherwise all-AWS backend.

 ### Refactors